Mortgages in Spain.

 Spanish tax resident: 70% to 80%

-If you are a Spanish tax resident, a bank will finance 70% to 80% of the property price if it is the purchase of a second home or a rental investment.
+If you are a Spanish tax resident, a bank will finance 70% to 80% of the property price if you are purchasing a second home or rental investment.
 For a primary residence, this percentage will be 80% to 90% of the property price.
-The duration of the loan granted will be 15 to 25 years, or even 30 years with certain (rare) banks such as UCI bank (Union de Créditos Inmobiliarios), which grants loans over this period.

 Non-resident: 60% to 70%

-If you are a non-resident, you can obtain a real estate loan from a Spanish bank, or from a bank in your country of tax residence (under certain conditions).
-In the event that you wish to obtain a real estate loan from a Spanish bank, the loan conditions will be as follows:
+If you are a non-resident, you can obtain a mortgage from a Spanish bank or from a bank in your country of tax residence (under certain conditions).
+If you wish to obtain a mortgage from a Spanish bank, the loan conditions will be as follows:

-- Loan term: generally from 15 to 20 years.
-You can also obtain a loan over 30 years with UCI bank (Únion de Créditos Inmobiliarios).
-Be careful, however, this bank will only grant you a loan over this period if you tell them that you are making the purchase of a second home.
-If you talk about rental investment, they will not grant you credit.
-Nothing prevents you from talking about a second home, even if you plan to rent the property later.
+• Loan term: generally 15 to 20 years.
+You can also obtain a 30-year loan from UCI (Union de Créditos Inmobiliarios).
+Please note: this bank will only grant you a loan for this term if you indicate that it is for the purchase of a second home.
+If you mention rental investment, the loan will be refused.
+There is nothing to stop you from mentioning a second home, even if you plan to rent out the property later.

 Banks that finance a real estate purchase in Spain

-Are you actively looking for financing?
-If so, you are probably wondering which banks and financing brokers can finance your purchase in Spain.
+Are you actively seeking financing?
+If so, you will undoubtedly want to know which banks and financing brokers can help you finance your purchase in Spain.

-If you have significant real estate (or financial) assets in France, a French (or Belgian, Swiss, or Luxembourg) bank may agree to finance the acquisition of real estate in Spain, via a relocated guarantee or a pledge of assets.
+If you own significant real estate (or financial) assets in France, Belgium, Germany, or in your country of tax residence, a French bank (or even a Belgian, Swiss, German, or Luxembourg bank) may agree to finance the purchase of real estate in Spain, via a transferred guarantee or asset pledge.

 Here is a French broker who works on this type of operation: